-The SPS Agreement allows all WTO members (including Australia) to set their own level of sanitary and phytosanitary protection in relation to quarantine and food safety.
+The SPS Agreement allows all WTO members (including Australia) to set their own level of sanitary and phytosanitary protection.
 It also requires quarantine and food safety measures to be based on science and not industry protection.
 This ensures that Members cannot use unfair and unjustified quarantine or food safety restrictions to block trade.

 The Codex Alimentarius Commission, the World Organisation for Animal Health (OIE) and the International Plant Protection Convention (IPPC) are the three international standard setting bodies (ISSBs) that hold special status under the WTO SPS Agreement.
-For the purposes of the SPS Agreement, ISSB standards are recognised as relevant international standards protecting human, plant and animal health from additives, contaminants, toxins or disease in food.
+For the purposes of the SPS Agreement, ISSB standards are deemed to be necessary to protect human, plant or animal life or health and to comply with the SPS Agreement.

 The TBT Agreement gives countries the right to adopt standards or regulations they consider appropriate to protect life or health, and also for the protection of the environment or to meet other legitimate objectives.
 For example, food labelling regimes are considered technical regulations and fall within the scope of the TBT Agreement.